GeoMOER/moer-bsc-base-r/docs/units/_unit01/unit01-08_exercise.md

 <br>
 -->

-Please save your file as "FirstName_LastName_Task_Day1_Unit1.R" and upload it to the "Upload/Unit 1"-Folder in Ilias

 <!--**3.** Then <br/>
   a) calculate the Shannon Index for a community of 4 species (A, B, C, D), where species A has 30 individuals, species B has 25 individuals, species C has 15 individuals, and species D has 10 individuals.
 The Shannon Index is calculated as follows: <br/>
   <img src="https://latex.codecogs.com/svg.image?H=-\sum_{i=1}^{S}p_i\ln(p_i)"/>&nbsp;&nbsp;&nbsp;with